kimoginsteven/KAISD/README.md

 KAISD_final_with_modifications contains code for all other models.
 KAISD_final_with_modifications also contains code for visaulizing CNN filters and intermediate layers.

-> Due to the shuffle option in Data_Loader (we saved the data_loader with shuffle=True), the evaluation result may vary from run to run.
+> Due to the shuffle option in DataLoader (we saved the DataLoader with shuffle=True), the evaluation result may vary from run to run.

 ## Pretrained Models